All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Protein Targets

-Even though you are not doing heavy physical labor, protein remains critical for preserving lean mass during weight loss.
+Even though you aren't doing heavy physical labor, protein remains critical for preserving lean mass during weight loss.
 Aim for 0.7 to 1.0 grams per pound of body weight.
-This is especially important if you do not exercise regularly, since your muscles receive fewer signals to stick around.
+This is especially important if you don't exercise regularly, since your muscles receive fewer signals to stick around.

 Hydration at Your Desk